sphinx-gallery/sphinx-gallery/doc/advanced.rst

 2. ``block_vars`` - dictionary of configuration and runtime variables.
-Of interest for image scrapers is the element ``'image_path_iterator'`` which is an iterable object which returns an absolute path to an image file name adhering to Sphinx-Gallery naming convention.
+Of interest for image scrapers is the element ``'image_path_iterator'`` which is an iterable that returns an absolute path to an image file name adhering to Sphinx-Gallery naming convention.
 The path directs to the ``gallery_dirs/images`` directory (:ref:`configure_and_use_sphinx_gallery`) and the image file name is ``'sphx_glr_'`` followed by the name of the source ``.py`` file then a number, which starts at 1 and increases by 1 at each iteration.
 The default file format is ``.'png'``.
 For example:
    ``'home/user/Documents/module/auto_examples/images/sphx_glr_plot_mymodule_001.png'``.
-   The scraper is responsible for replacing the `.png` extension with a supported image extension (see above) for it to then be picked up by Sphinx-Gallery.
+   If a different image extension is desired, the scraper is responsible for replacing the default `.png` extension.
+Only supported image extensions (see above) will enable the file to be picked up by Sphinx-Gallery.

 3. ``gallery_conf`` - dictionary containing the configuration of Sphinx-Gallery,
    set under ``sphinx_gallery_conf`` in ``doc/conf.py`` (:ref:`configuration`).